domijan/kh/README.md

 ## Modelling example from UK

-All of these functions are used in the worked example below, applied to voting behaviour in the UK.
+The functions mentioned above are used together and in sequence in the following worked example, which examines voting behaviour in the UK using a multilevel modelling stucture with an ICAR component at the lowest level.

 First use the pre-functions: